Plioplatecarpus: Discovery

 Plioplatecarpus has been found in many locations around the world (most mosasaurs were fairly widespread).
 Plioplatecarpus has been found in the Pierre Shale of Kansas, Demopolis Chalk of Alabama, and also in Mississippi, Tennessee, North Dakota, South Dakota, Canada, Sweden, and the Netherlands.
 It was first found in Europe by paleontologist Louis Dollo (P. marshi), in 1882.
 It was relatively incomplete, but more fossils would soon turn up.
 In North America, Edward Drinker Cope found another mosasaur in 1869, but had identified it as Mosasaurus.
 It would later be reclassified as Plioplatecarpus, as would Cope's Liodon, in 1870.
 Liodon would be reclassified as Platecarpus, and later as Prognathodon or this genus.

 Possible freshwater occurrence

 In 1999, Holmes and colleagues described an incomplete specimen of Plioplatecarpus from an early Maastrichtian non-marine deposit, suggesting that this genus might have entered freshwater and estuarine habitats.
-While the describers of Pannoniasaurus considered this as 'a stochastic occurrence with no ecological implications', Taylor and colleagues in 2021 considered that this specimen and Pannoniasaurus directly support 'mosasaur inhabitation of coastal and river environments'.
+While the describers of Pannoniasaurus considered this specimen as a random occurrence in a freshwater environment, Taylor and colleagues in 2021 suggested that this specimen and Pannoniasaurus directly support that mosasaurs lived in both marine and freshwater habitats.